karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 ## Who?

-For those who are unfamiliar with the group, some brief history before we start:

 For those who are unfamiliar with the group, Pentatonix is a five person a cappella group composed of members Scott Hoying (baritone), Mitch Grassi (tenor), Kirstie Maldonado (alto), Avi Kaplan (bass), and Kevin Olusola (vocal